betonr/nodejs-nest-grpc/README.md

 # gRPC Microservices Example with NestJS

-This repository demonstrates a practical implementation of microservices communication using gRPC with NestJS.
+This repository demonstrates a practical implementation of microservices communication using gRPC with NestJS, for more information see: https://carlosnoronha.tech/articles/microservice-grcp-nodejs-nestjs.
 The project simulates a simple e-commerce system with two separate services:

 - **Catalog Service**: REST API that serves product information to clients
 - **Inventory Service**: gRPC service that maintains real-time stock information